 In this section, we conduct preliminary analysis on the correlation between signed links and interaction polarities.
-We begin by introducing the dataset in our study.
+We begin by introducing the dataset in our study that can be found in our signed network dataset repository (Derr 2020).1

-A. Dataset
+3.1 Dataset

 We collected a dataset from Epinions for this investigation.
 Epinions users can give positive and negative links to each other, which we use to construct the T matrix.
-They also can write reviews and we use this data to construct the authorship matrix A. For each review others can use scores from 1 to 6 to indicate the helpfulness of the given reviews and that we use these to construct the matrix H. We define positive and negative helpfulness ratings to be $\{4, 5, 6\}$ and $\{1, 2, 3\}$, respectively.
-Some statistics of the dataset are shown in Table I. From the table, we can observe that (1) there are more positive links (or interactions) than negative ones; and (2) both links and interactions are very sparse.
+They also can write reviews, and we use this data to construct the authorship matrix A. For each review, others can use scores from 1 to 6 to indicate the helpfulness of the given reviews and that we use these to construct the matrix H. We define positive and negative helpfulness ratings to be $\{4, 5, 6\}$ and $\{1, 2, 3\}$, respectively.
+Some statistics of the dataset are shown in Table 1.
+From the table, we can observe that (1) there are more positive links (or interactions) than negative ones and (2) both links and interactions are very sparse.
 The task of creating (or receiving) a signed link to others can be thought of as an explicit form of expressing one's opinion of (or from) others.
-In contrast, when a user interacts with the content authored by others, they are implicitly marking their opinion towards others in these interactions.
+In contrast, when a user interacts with the content authored by others, they are implicitly marking their opinion toward others in these interactions.
 Therefore, it is reasonable to assume that the implicit and explicit opinions among users are correlated.
-Next we investigate these correlations from both global and local perspectives.
+Next, we investigate these correlations from both global and local perspectives.